How to Cook Denver Steak – A Step-by-Step Guide

 Denver steak is a hidden gem.
 Itโ€™s tender, flavorful, and budget-friendly compared to other cuts.
 Cooked right, itโ€™s perfect for a quick weeknight dinner or a backyard BBQ.
 Serve it with roasted veggies, a fresh salad, or creamy mashed potatoes for a complete meal.

-• Prep Time: 10 minutes
+Prep Time 10 minutes

-• Cook Time: 10 minutes
+Cook Time 10 minutes

-Equipment Needed
+Equipment

-• Cast iron skillet (or any heavy-bottomed pan)
+• Cast-iron skillet (or any heavy-bottomed pan)

 • Tongs